akshaj-22/ERC-20-TOKEN/README.md

-# GameT Token (GT) - ERC20
+# Game Token (GTE) - ERC20

-This repository contains the smart contract for **GameT Token (GT)**, an ERC20 token deployed on the Ethereum blockchain.
+This repository contains the smart contract for **Game Token (GTE)**, an ERC20 token deployed on the Ethereum blockchain.
 The contract allows for minting tokens and includes an admin role for minting control.
 It is verified and published on Etherscan.

 ## Contract Details 📜
-- **Token Name**: GameT
+- **Token Name**: Game
-- **Symbol**: GT
+- **Symbol**: GTE
 - **Decimals**: 18
-- **Total Supply**: 100 GT (initially minted to the deployer/admin)
+- **Total Supply**: 100 GTE (initially minted to the deployer/admin)
 - **Verified and Published Contract**: [Etherscan](https://sepolia.etherscan.io/address/0x8Db336d2A8ab3b76d5884fF897416928741073dB)

 ## Key Features ⭐